HouraiTeahouse/backroll-rs/README.md

  * backroll\_transport - An isolated set of transport layer abstractions.
  * backroll\_transport\_udp - A transport layer implementation using raw UDP sockets.
+ * backroll\_transport\_steam - A transport layer implementation using the
+   Steam provided networking utilities.
+Enables access to the Steam Datagram Relay service.
  * bevy\_backroll - a integration plugin for [bevy](https://bevyengine.org/).
    (Complete, untested).
+ * lib - third-party linking dependencies (i.e. Steam) for easier local development

+# Building Locally
+Due to linking requirements for backroll\_transport\_steam, local builds that include the crate currently only build when the Steamworks SDK is available.

+According to steamworks-rs, at build time the `STEAM_SDK_LOCATION` env var must be set to a copy of the [Steamworks SDK](https://partner.steamgames.com/doc/sdk) to properly link against.

+The Backroll repo has an embedded copy of the Steamworks SDK saved within it.
+If you are using Rust nightly v1.52+, cargo will automatically set this variable and use the embedded copy of the Steamworks SDK.
+This is unfortunately unavailable to stable Rust until [`configurable-env`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#configurable-env) stablizes.

+If you are not using Steamworks, you can ignore this entirely.
+However, blanket workspace builds (i.e. `cargo build` in the repo root) will include the crate by default.
+Using cargo dependencies via `path` should still work so long as Steam support is not needed.